-Ungoing Public Participa ation Strategies Public Participation Tool Evaluation Criteria Performance Goal Performance Strategies Review Period Open Access to Plans and Documents Monitor the daily public review of plans and reports maintained within the TPO offices Ensure ample opportunity for press and public review of all records Promote/encourage review of TPO documents Post documents on the website for convenient viewing/download Distribute electronic and/or printed copies of key documents to libraries Produce documents that are accessible to persons with disabilities Monthly Requests for Information Number of calls, email, and other verbal and written inquiries Respond to all requests by the public Use public involvement c ontact logs to document information provided and actions taken Monthly TPO Master Database/Email Contact List Number of recipients on master contact listing Maintain 1,400+ interested parties in the Master Database /Email Contact List Identify interested parties during public events and workshops Monthly Monitor returned mail 100% accuracy for mailings Review and correct mailing list on a regular basis Monthly Community Workshops and Public Hearings Attendance Expected attendance will vary; set goals for each event Use advertising, public notices, flyers, invitations, website, Facebook and press releases Schedule at varying times and locations As needed Feedback and Participation Encourage participants to provide written or verbal input Use surveys, public comment forms, interactive exercises, games, etc. to increase participation As needed Media/News Releases and Articles Number of news articles and level of press coverage Strive for increased media coverage of TPO activities Issue press releases and develop positive relationships with media representatives Monthly
+Ongoing Public Participa ation Strategies Public Participation Tool Evaluation Criteria Performance Goal Performance Strategies Review Period Open Access to Plans and Documents Monitor the daily public review of plans and reports maintained within the TPO offices Ensure ample opportunity for press and public review of all records Promote/encourage review of TPO documents Post documents on the website for convenient viewing/download Distribute electronic and/or printed copies of key documents to libraries Produce documents that are accessible to persons with disabilities Monthly Requests for Information Number of calls, email, and other verbal and written inquiries Respond to all requests by the public Use public involvement c ontact logs to document information provided and actions taken Monthly TPO Master Database/Email Contact List Number of recipients on master contact listing Maintain 1,4001,600+ interested parties in the Master Database /Email Contact List Identify interested parties during public events and workshops Monthly Monitor returned mail 100% accuracy for mailings Review and correct mailing list on a regular basis Monthly Community Workshops and Public Hearings Attendance Expected attendance will vary; set goals for each event Use advertising, public notices, flyers, invitations, website, Facebook and press releases Schedule at varying times and locations As needed Feedback and Participation Encourage participants to provide written or verbal input Use surveys, public comment forms, interactive exercises, games, etc. to increase participation As needed Media/News Releases and Articles Number of news articles and level of press coverage Strive for increased media coverage of TPO activities Issue press releases and develop positive relationships with media representatives Monthly

-5 11' ublic Participatio 1 - ·

-Public Evaluation Performance Goal Performance Review

-Participation Tool Criteria Strategies Period

-Printed A Citizen's Guide Distribute to the Identify interested Annually

-Materials and to the River to TPO Master recipients during

-Marketing Sea TPO Database / Email public events and

-Items Contact List and at workshops and

-community events through the SCE

-, process

-Long Range Distribute to new Identify interested Annually

-Transportation persons in the TPO recipients during

-Plan (LRTP) Master Database / public events and

-Summaries Community workshops and

-Contact List and at through the SCE

-community events process

-Annual Report Distribute to new Identify interested Annually

-i ' persons in the TPO recipients during ,

-Master Database / public events and

-Email Contact List workshops and

-and at community through the SCE

-events process

-TPO Website Number of Maintain a user- Issue press releases Annually

-and Facebook website visitors friendly website and increase links ,

-and Facebook and Facebook from other websites

-"likes" page

-Project Specific Document Ensure the As established for As needed

-Efforts public performance of each project

-involvement public involvement . ,

-activities for efforts meets the

-special projects goals established

-for the project

-Public Inquiry, Number of Attend community Participate in various As needed

-Special Events special events events as public events

-and involving TPO requested by the throughout Volusia
+Ongoing Public Participation Strategies Public Participation Tool Evaluation Criteria Performance Goal Performance Strategies Review Period Printed Materials and Marketing Items A Citizen's Guide- to the River to- Sea TPO- Distribute to the TPO Master Database / Email Contact List and atcommunity events Identify interested- recipients during public events and workshops and- through the SCE process Annually Long Range Transportation Plan (LRTP) Summaries Distribute to new persons in the TPO Master Database / Community Contact List and at community events Identify interested recipients during public events and workshops and through the SCE process Annually Annual Report Distribute to new persons in the TPO Master Database / Email Contact List and at community events Identify interested recipients during public events and workshops and through the SCE process Annually TPO Website and Facebook and Twitter Number of website visitors. and Facebook and Twitter "likesfollowers" Maintain a user- friendly website, and Facebook and Twitter pages Issue press releases and increase links from other websites; Consistently post information of interest Annually Constant Contact Newsletter Number of Sends and Open Rate Distribute newsletter to a minimum of 550 people including all TPO Board and committee members as well as interested public Send out newsletter monthly with information pertinent to the TPO and the transportation industry Annually Project Specific Efforts Document public involvement activities for special projects Ensure the performance of public involvement efforts meets the goals established for the project As established for each project As needed Public Inquiry, Special Events Number of special events involving TPO Attend community events as requested by the Participate in various public events throughout Volusia As needed

-Miscellaneous staff public and/or and Flagler Counties
+and staff public and/or and Flagler Counties

-Activities groups and where TPO activities
+Miscellaneous groups and where TPO activities

-organizations can be discussed
+Activities organizations can be discussed

 Number of Respond to Respond to 100% of As needed

 public inquiries 100% of the the public inquiries

 logged (calls, public inquiries

 email, website)

 Tell the TPO Conduct a biennial Solicit public response Every two

 Survey transportation to a transportation years

 survey survey in order to

 identify trends